Noicdi/nginx-upload-rename-module/README.md

 for simple renaming of file upload services, without starting other backend services to make file changes

-The article on simple file uploads with the nginx-upload-module can be found [here](https://www.xqmq.icu/posts/6159a89c.html)
+The article on simple file uploads with the nginx-upload-module can be found [here](https://www.xqmq.icu/posts/6159a89c.html)(Chinese articles)

 ## Directives